junsooshin/comp20-jshin/messages/README.txt

 	  document in one webpage from gaining access to sensitive data in another webpage.

+	  It seemed that requesting data from a different origin should not work.
+	  However, there also seemed to be exceptions and workarounds to the policy like cross-domain requests.
+So this messagehub.herokuapp.com/messages.json
+	  must have been given permission.

-	  Since lab.js at Github does not share the same origin with the messagehub website and the file from my local machine, the requests from lab.js for the data there do not go through.
+	  Since lab.js at Github does not share the same origin with the file from my local machine, the requests from lab.js for the data there do not go through.

 What has been correctly implemented and what has not: